Want to help plan and cook fresh, healthy meals for kids in your community?

 There’s no cost to join the program.
 In some cases, participants may need to arrange for things like background checks or health screenings, but the Chef Ann Foundation will reimburse these costs.

-Participants take three self-paced classes online through the School Food Institute platform to learn more about school food, fresh ingredients, and menu planning.
+Participants take three self-paced classes online through the Chef Ann Foundation’s School Food Institute platform to learn more about school food operations, healthy ingredients, and menu planning.
 There are no fees associated with the coursework.

-Pre-Apprentices complete their hands-on training at one of our 70+ partner school districts located across California.
+Pre-Apprentices complete their hands-on training locally at one of our 70+ partner school districts located across California.

 Participants complete 12 hours of hands-on training per week, along with approximately 3 hours of online learning per week, over the 7-week program.

-Graduates earn a certificate of completion from the California Division of Apprenticeship Standards and are encouraged to apply for the Apprentice program to continue building their careers.
+Graduates earn a certificate of completion from the California Division of Apprenticeship Standards and are encouraged to apply for the paid, 9-month Apprenticeship program to continue building their careers.